-Once an allergy has been diagnosed by your doctor one of the most effective ways to reduce symptoms and disease severity is allergen avoidance.
+Once your doctor has diagnosed an allergy, allergen avoidance is one of the most effective ways to reduce symptoms and disease severity.
 This will minimise the need for treatment.

 Characteristics of indoor allergens

-Pet allergens are made up of the tiny scales of skin shed by household pets such as gerbils, hamsters, birds, cats and dogs.
-In contrast to mite allergens, pet allergens remain in the air for prolonged periods of time.
-Patients allergic to cats or dogs may develop symptoms within minutes of entering a home with these animals or simply by stroking an animal, since the large amount of allergens in the air mean that they are inhaled easily and in significant quantities.
+Pet allergens comprise the tiny scales of skin shed by household pets such as gerbils, hamsters, birds, cats and dogs.
+In contrast to mite allergens, pet allergens remain in the air for prolonged periods.
+Patients allergic to cats or dogs may develop symptoms within minutes of entering a home with these animals or simply by stroking an animal, since the large amount of allergens in the air means they are inhaled easily and in significant quantities.

-Allergies are often influenced by changes in season and by location.
-In Hong Kong allergic symptoms are often worse over the Autumn and Winter with the cooler and drier weather.
-Allergies which are cause by pollens and grasses tend to be worse in Spring.
+Changes often influence allergies in season and location.
+In Hong Kong, allergic symptoms are often worse over the Autumn and Winter with the cooler and drier weather.
+Allergies caused by pollens and grasses tend to be worse in Spring.

 Concentrations of indoor allergens

-Since most exposure to pet allergens probably occurs in living areas other than the bedroom, and this must be taken into account when trying to minimise contact with pet allergens.
+Since most exposure to pet allergens probably occurs in living areas other than the bedroom, this must be considered when trying to minimise contact with pet allergens.

 Controlling concentrations of house dust mite allergens

-- The single most effective measure is to cover the mattress, pillows, and duvet with covers that are impermeable to house dust mite allergens.
-Fabrics are now available that are permeable to water vapour (either microporous or polyurethane coated) but also both impermeable to house dust mite allergens and comfortable to sleep on are available.
-The amount of allergen found in the bed decreases by up to 100-fold after such covers are introduced.
+- The most effective measure is to cover the mattress, pillows, and duvet with impermeable covers to house dust mite allergens.
+Fabrics that are permeable to water vapour (either microporous or polyurethane coated) are now available, but they are also impermeable to house dust mite allergens and comfortable to sleep on.
+The amount of allergen in the bed decreases by up to 100-fold after introducing such covers.

-- All exposed bedding should be washed at 55°C. This kills house dust mites and removes allergen; although the "cold" cycle (30°C) of laundry washing dramatically reduces allergen concentrations most house dust mites survive it.
-The anti-allergen covers should also be wiped down every time you change your bedding.
+- All exposed bedding should be washed at 55°C. This kills house dust mites and removes allergen; although the "cold" cycle (30°C) of laundry washing dramatically reduces allergen concentrations most house dust mites survive.
+The anti-allergen covers should also be wiped down whenever you change your bedding.

-- Buying a new mattress produces only a temporary benefit as reinfestation may occur within a few months from other reservoirs, such as carpets.
-Ideally, bedroom carpets should be replaced with sealed wooden or vinyl flooring and the curtains should be hot washed regularly or replaced with wipeable blinds.
+- Buying a new mattress produces only a temporary benefit as reinfestation from other reservoirs, such as carpets, may occur within a few months.
+Ideally, bedroom carpets should be replaced with sealed wooden or vinyl flooring, and the curtains should be regularly hot-washed or replaced with wipeable blinds.

 - Where possible avoid carpets and rugs and regularly damp dust wooden floors.

-- It is a good idea to wash winter clothes and duvets in early Autumn.
+- Washing winter clothes and duvets in early Autumn is a good idea.

 - Clean air-conditioning filters.

 - It is important to leave the windows open at some point during the day to allow the room to ventilate.
 It is a common mistake to keep the windows closed to keep the pollution out.
-In fact allergen avoidance requires good ventilation.
+Allergen avoidance requires good ventilation.

 Rest of the house:

-- Frequent and thorough vacuum cleaning with high filtration vacuum cleaners reduces the amounts of house dust mite.
+- Frequent and thorough vacuum cleaning with high-filtration vacuum cleaners reduces the amounts of house dust mites.
 Older vacuum cleaners should be replaced as they provide one of the few ways to get large amounts of house dust mite allergen airborne, enabling it to be easily inhaled.
-Sensitised asthmatic patients who have to use a vacuum cleaner should use one with a built-in 'high-efficiency particulate filter' and also use double thickness bags.
+Sensitised asthmatic patients with a vacuum cleaner should use a built-in 'high-efficiency particulate filter' and double-thickness bags

-- Books should be stored in an enclosed bookshelf and old newspapers and magazines thrown away.
+- Books should be stored on an enclosed bookshelf and old newspapers and magazines should be thrown away

-- Overstuffed furniture, such as sofas and chairs, and heavy curtains harbour house dust mites.
-The furniture covers and curtains should be frequently washed, or replaced with a non-porous material such as dacron.
+- Overstuffed furniture, such as sofas, chairs, and heavy curtains, harbour house dust mites.
+The furniture covers and curtains should be frequently washed or replaced with a non-porous material such as dacron